USS John F. Kennedy (CV-67)

-USS John F. Kennedy (CV-67) (formerly CVA-67), the only ship of her class, is an aircraft carrier, formerly of the United States Navy.
-Considered a supercarrier, she is a variant of the Kitty Hawk class, and the last conventionally powered carrier built for the Navy, as all carriers since have nuclear propulsion.
-The ship was named after John F. Kennedy, the 35th President of the United States.
-John F. Kennedy was originally designated a CVA, for fixed wing attack carrier, however the designation was changed to CV, for fleet carrier.
+USS John F. Kennedy (hull number CV-67) (formerly CVA-67), the only ship of her class, was an aircraft carrier, formerly of the United States Navy.
+Considered a supercarrier, she was a variant of the Kitty Hawk class, and the last conventionally-powered carrier built for the Navy, as all carriers since have had nuclear propulsion.
+Commissioned in 1968, the ship was named after John F. Kennedy, the 35th president of the United States.
+John F. Kennedy was originally designated a CVA, for fixed-wing attack carrier, however the designation was changed to CV, for fleet carrier.

-After nearly 40 years of service, John F. Kennedy was officially decommissioned on 1 August 2007.
-She is berthed at the NAVSEA Inactive Ships On-site Maintenance facility in Philadelphia, formerly the Philadelphia Naval Shipyard, and, until late 2017, was available for donation as a museum and memorial to a qualified organization.
+After nearly 40 years of service, John F. Kennedy was decommissioned on 1 August 2007.
+She was berthed at the NAVSEA Inactive Ships On-site Maintenance facility in Philadelphia, formerly the Philadelphia Naval Shipyard, and, until late 2017, was available for donation as a museum and memorial to a qualified organization.
 In late 2017, the Navy revoked her "donation hold" status and designated her for dismantling.

+On 16 January 2025, John F. Kennedy left the Philadelphia Naval Shipyard and started the voyage to Brownsville, Texas, where she will be scrapped.
+She arrived at Brownsville on 2 February 2025 for her final arrival.

-She has been succeeded by the Gerald R. Ford-class aircraft carrier Pre-Commissioning Unit John F. Kennedy (CVN-79), laid down in July 2015, launched in October 2019, and scheduled to enter service in 2024.
+She has been succeeded by the Gerald R. Ford-class aircraft carrier Pre-Commissioning Unit John F. Kennedy (CVN-79), laid down in July 2015, launched in October 2019, and scheduled to enter service in March 2027, after missing the delivery date July 2025.